An = Anum: Tablet VI

-Tablet VI starts with Nergal, his titles, family and court (including Laṣ, Mammitum and Ishum), continues with various figures explained as ilu lemnu ("evil god"), such as Kingaludda, the weaver goddess Uttu, a group of deities possibly originating in Dilmun, the Sebitti and other groups of seven (as well as the closely connected Elamite goddess Narundi), Amurru, the divine representation of Amorite nomads, and his wife Ashratum, the deified hero Gilgamesh and his companion Enkidu, a number of names belonging to deities of uncertain identity, assumed to be of very minor importance, and a list of collective terms for deities.
+Tablet VI starts with Nergal, his titles, family and court (including Laṣ, Mammitum, Ishum and Ninmug).
+The rest of the tablet is not arranged according to any discernible principles, and most likely originated as a compilation of material showing some connection to the underworld.
+Included are various figures explained as ilu lemnu ("evil god"), such as Kingaludda, the weaver goddess Uttu, a group of deities possibly originating in Dilmun, the Sebitti and other groups of seven (as well as the closely connected Elamite goddess Narundi), Amurru, the divine representation of Amorite nomads, and his wife Ashratum, the deified hero Gilgamesh and his companion Enkidu, and a number of names belonging to deities of uncertain identity, assumed to be of very minor importance, and a list of collective terms for deities.

 Tablet VII

-Tablet VII lists various names of Marduk and of his throne bearer Mandanu, and is assumed to be a late addition.
+Tablet VII lists various names of Marduk and of his throne bearer Mandanu.
+Most of the names are not attested in any other sources, and are likely to be esoteric scholarly inventions.
+Richard L. Litke considered it a late addition.
+However, Ryan D. Winters notes that despite focusing on Marduk, it is so far known only from Assyrian copies, which is likely to reflect an early date of incorporation into the canon of An = Anum.
 According to Wilfred G. Lambert, it should be considered an appendix loosely connected with the rest of the composition, similar to the case of the final tablet of the standard edition of Epic of Gilgamesh.

+It has been suggested that further additional tablets might have followed VII.
+However, this proposal relies entirely on a single damaged colophon, and surviving examples of tablet VII indicate it was treated as the end of An = Anum.
+Kidin-Sin's copy does contain an appendix, but it consists of unrelated short lists according to the scribe himself included only to fill leftover space on the tablet.
+The arrangement of some of them follows esoteric and mystical principles, in contrast with An = Anum itself.

 Influence in antiquity

-An = Anum was itself most likely used as a model for other similar scholarly compositions, for example the so-called "Canonical Temple List", which documents temple names rather than god names, though the deities venerated in them are arranged according to similar theological principles.
+An = Anum was itself most likely used as a model for other similar scholarly compositions, for example the so-called Canonical Temple List, which documents temple names rather than god names, though the deities venerated in them are arranged according to similar theological principles.
 In some cases, the order of deities in An = Anum has been used to support proposed restoration of passages in the Canonical Temple List, for example Andrew R. George notes that the order in which temples of Enlil's courtiers are listed in the latter matches the order of these deities in the former, making it plausible that three missing lines referred to Ninkasi, Ninmada and Ugelamma.